LibrePass/LibrePass-Docs/docs/api/cipher.md

 # Cipher Endpoint

-## Cipher

 The `Cipher` endpoint handles operations related to user ciphers in the LibrePass application.
 This includes inserting new ciphers, retrieving all ciphers, syncing ciphers, fetching a specific cipher, updating a cipher, and deleting a cipher.

-### Endpoints
+## Endpoints

-#### Sync Ciphers
+### Sync Ciphers

+Synchronize the local ciphers database with the server database.

 **Endpoint:** `POST /api/cipher/sync`

-**Description:** Syncing the local ciphers database with the server database based on the last synchronization timestamp.

 **Request:**